 About me

 I completed my PhD in Politics at the University of Sheffield in 2023, having previously studied History at the University of Oxford and International Relations at the London School of Economics.
 Before beginning my PhD, I worked in the UK Parliament as a Researcher and Senior Caseworker.
-I have published articles on the histories of British security policy in journals including the European Journal of International Security, the Review of International Studies, and Critical Studies on Terrorism.
+I have published articles on the history of UK security policy in journals including the European Journal of International Relations, Review of International Studies, and the European Journal of International Security.

 -